 Unit Unit Name Topics

 No.

 Unit 1.
-Accounting for Share Capital & Debentures Issue, forfeiture, and Reissue of forfeited shares: concept & Allotment process of book building method; Issue of rights and bonus shares; Buy back of shares; Redemption of preference shares; Issue and Redemption of Debentures.
-Accounting for employees share based payment, ESOS and ESPS
+Accounting for Share Issue, forfeiture, and Reissue of forfeited shares: concept & Allotment

+Capital & Debentures process of book building method; Issue of rights and bonus shares; Buy

+back of shares; Redemption of preference shares; Issue and

+Redemption of Debentures.
+Accounting for employees share based

+payment, ESOS and ESPS

-Unit 2 Preparation of
+Unit 2 Preparation of A. Preparation of Financial Statements of Corporate Entities

-Financial Statements of 1 1
+Financial Statements of 1.
+Preparation of profit and loss statement and

 Corporate Entities II.
 Balance Sheet

-- III.
+III.
 Notes to Accounts

 IV.
 Cash Flow Statement

 B. 1) Accounting of Property, Plant and Equipment as per Ind AS 16

 (ICAI)

 2) Accounting for investment as per AS13 (ICAI)

 3) Concept of Investment property as per Ind AS 40 (ICAI)

 Unit 3 Valuation of Goodwill Concepts and calculation: with reference to Different method as

 and Valuation of mentioned below:

 Shares Valuation of Internal Goodwill:

 Purchase of Average Profit, Super Profit

 Capitalisation of Average Profit Super Profit

 Present Value of Super Profit by using Annuity Factor.

 Valuation of Shares

 • Asset Approach

 • Earning yield Approach

 Dividend Yield Approach

 • P/E Approach

 Unit 4 Concept of Business Concepts and accounting treatment of Amalgamation as per

 Combination and Accounting Standard: 14 (ICAI).
 Merger method is excluded.

 Restructuring Internal reconstruction: concepts and accounting treatment excluding

 scheme of reconstruction.

 Unit 5 Accounts of Holding Preparation of Consolidated Balance Sheet with one subsidiary

 Companies/Parent company

 Companies

 Unit 6 Accounts of Banking I. Difference between balance sheet of banking and non-banking

 Companies companies;

 II.
 Prudential norms;

 III.
 Asset structure of a commercial bank; non-performing assets (NPA)

-Note:
+Note: •

 1. The relevant Indian Accounting Standards in line with the IFRS for all the above topics should be covered.
 2. Any revision of relevant Indian Accounting Standard would become applicable immediately.